Commie-App/05bit.github.com/_sources/brillixy.md

 ## Contacts & support

-Drop me a line to <rudy@05bit.com> if you have any questions or wish to give a feedback!
-Thank you.
+Just drop me a line to <rudy@05bit.com> if you have any questions or wish to give a feedback!
+Or create an issue at [GitHub](https://github.com/05bit/brillixy/issues).

 ## Authors